adnanwahab/homelab/web/src/content/posts/on_writing.md

-it's highly likely that Ycombinator wouldn't exist without paul graham's blog.
+it's highly likely that OpenAI wouldn't exist without paul graham's blog.

-and open-AI might not exist without yc.

 a decade from now you'll  be happy you started a blog.